notalex/vim-run-live/README.markdown

 ### Ftplugin

-Vim detects the file type and reads the appropriate file from the ftplugin directory.
-For example, to add a coffeescript mapping for _run_live_:
+Vim detects the file type and reads the appropriate command from the ftplugin directory.
+For example, coffeescript will work with the following line:

 ```vim
 " ~/.vim/ftplugin/coffee.vim